-Ryan Garko was named the 18th head coach of Pacific on July 25, 2017, and enters his first season at the helm in 2018.
+Ryan Garko was named the 18th head coach of Pacific on July 25, 2017.

 Garko resigned his position as the manager of the Tulsa Drillers, the Double-A affiliate of the Los Angeles Dodgers to accept the head coaching job with Pacific.
 Garko has been the manager of the Drillers since September of 2015, managing players in the Dodgers system such as Cody Bellinger, Andrew Toles, Grant Dayton and Brock Stewart.